TrinityCore/tc-wiki/database/master/world/graveyard_zone.md

 &nbsp;

 ### GhostZone
-ZoneId before teleportion to graveyard (before pressing release button), see AreaTable.db2 or use .gps command &nbsp;
+ZoneId before teleportation to graveyard (before pressing release button), see AreaTable.db2 or use .gps command ingame while within the zone.
+&nbsp;

 ### Faction